getgud-io/cpp-getgud-sdk/README.md

 );
 ```

-To indicate when a Game ends, use the below code.
-All Game's Matches will close as well.
+End a game (All Game's Matches will close as well):

 ```cpp
 bool gameEnded = GetGudSdk::MarkEndGame(gameGuid);